Here’s a look at the RMS Titanic.

 2004 - Guernsey’s auctions off memorabilia and a few artifacts that had been passed down through the families of survivors from the ship, including an original menu that goes for about $100,000.

 May 31, 2009 - The last known survivor, Millvina Dean, dies at age 97.

 March 31, 2012 - The world’s largest Titanic attraction opens in Belfast, Northern Ireland, where the ship was built.

-April 8-20, 2012 - The 100th anniversary of Titanic's only voyage.
-The MS Balmoral traces the ship's route from Southampton to New York and holds a memorial service on April 15 above the wreck.
+April 8-20, 2012 - The 100th anniversary of the Titanic’s voyage.
+The MS Balmoral traces the ship’s route from Southampton to New York and holds a memorial service, above the wreck, on April 15.

 March 2015 - A letter said to have been written by a mother and daughter aboard the Titanic is displayed at the Titanic’s Belfast center in Northern Ireland.
 The letter was purchased at auction by a couple who then loaned the letter to be displayed at the Titanic exhibition for the next five years.

 September 30, 2015 - A first-class lunch menu from the Titanic is sold at auction for $88,000.
 Auctioned for $7500 was a letter to the man who allegedly bribed a lifeboat’s crew to row away from the disaster rather than rescue more people.